 The room rates are ordinarily as stratospheric as you’d expect, since the room counts (and occupancy) tend to be very low and the staff to guest ratio is the highest in the industry.

 However I had heard time and again that not only did Amanoi have some of the best hardware and service within the Aman chain, it also had some of the most reasonable pricing.

-I was determined to make this stay happen for Kamara’s special 30th birthday trip and although it wasn’t cheap by any means, I managed to get quite a deal by booking online with a Virtuoso Travel Agent.
+I was determined to make this stay happen for Kamara’s special 30th birthday trip and although it wasn’t cheap by any means, I managed to get quite a deal.

 Instead of paying the standard $1035 per night for an Ocean Pavillion without breakfast we got: